prodigalbeta/DnD/Player/UmbralConclave.md

 - We go back to the hotel, I take my sleep juice and KTFO
 - I have a dream, somewhere I've never been
     - very fancy ballroom
-    - some kind of waltz gracefull but unnerving
+    - some kind of waltz graceful but unnerving
     - I feel totally out of place
     - I see feminine hands when I look down
     - I see a gentleman but I am faceblind to him